What Are The Effects Of Unloving Mothers?

 The need of the infant for his/her mother’s love is one which is profound and fundamental.
-If this love is withheld, or is inconsistent and unreliable, the emotional consequences for the child can be devastating, adversely impacting on the rest of his/her life, particularly with regard to his/her ability to form healthy and satisfying relationships (unless effective therapy is undertaken).
+If this love is withheld by a cold,unloving mother, or is inconsistent and unreliable, the emotional consequences for the child can be devastating, adversely impacting on the rest of his/her life, particularly with regard to his/her ability to form healthy and satisfying relationships (unless effective therapy is undertaken).

 Attachment Theory :

-According to attachment theory, infants who grow up feeling consistently and reliably loved by their mothers develop into psychologically secure individuals; the child learns, and internalises, his/her mother’s attitude and behaviour towards him/her and learns that s/he is worthy of love and attention and has intrinsic value.
+According to attachment theory, infants who grow up feeling consistently and reliably loved by their mothers develop into psychologically secure individuals; the child learns, and internalizes, his/her mother’s attitude and behavior towards him/her and learns that s/he is worthy of love and attention and has intrinsic value.

 However, some infants are not so fortunate and grow up without receiving sufficient maternal love.
 This may be due to a variety of reasons, for instance, the mother may be: